Suppression of spinodal instability by disorder in an athermal system: Zero temperature random field Ising mdoel

 \subsection{Dynamic hysteresis}

-For a linear ramping of the field, $H(t)=H_0 + R t$ where $R$ is the rate of change of the magnetic field, and $H_0$ is the initial external field strength at $t=0$.
-The algorithm to perform the simulation for the linear ramping is presented below. \begin{enumerate} \item Set the values of spin for every site to $s_i=-1$.
-Set the field to $H=-H_{m}$, where at $H=H_m$ all the spin is polarized. \item Increase the field by $R$. \item Check all the sites if the local field defined in Eq.~(\ref{eqn:flip}) changes sign on any of the sites. \item Go to step 2 or stop if $H=H_m$. \end{enumerate}
+We use a linear ramping of the field, ${H(t)=H_0 + R t}$ where $R$ is the rate of change of the magnetic field, and $H_0$ is the initial external field strength at $t=0$.
+The algorithm to obtain the magnetization at each step as the external field is linearly increased is presented below. \begin{enumerate} \item We set the spin for every site to $s_i=-1$.
+Similarly, we fix the field to $H(0)=-H_{0}$, where at $-H_0$, all the spins are expected to be in the down configuration, i.e., we have a fully polarized system. \item We increase the external magnetic field by $R$ such that $H(t)=H(t-1)+R$. \item We check all the sites if the local field defined in Eq.~(\ref{eqn:flip}) changes sign on any over the lattice. \item We flip the spins of the sites where the local field $E_i$ changes sign. \item Next, we move to the next time step by increasing the field by $R$.
+Hence, we repeat steps (2-5) until all the spins are flipped. \end{enumerate}

-For a quasi-static process $R \rightarrow 0$, the system is allowed to equilibrate before increasing the value of the field.
-To perform the equilibration, if a spin flips in step (3), all the spins are rechecked to see if the initial flip triggers flipping of the neighboring spin.
-This procedure continues until none of the spins flips sign during a check, after which the magnetic field is increased further.
-This equilibration procedure is bypassed in the linear ramping to capture the non-equilibrium nature of the physical quantities.
+We highlight the difference between this dynamic algorithm and the quasi-static simulations of ZTRFIM in Ref.~\cite{Sethna_prl93,Sethna_prl95}.
+For a quasi-static process that corresponds to $R \rightarrow 0$ in our notation, the system is allowed to equilibrate before increasing the magnetic field.
+To perform the equilibration, if a spin flips in step (3), the local energy of all sites needs to be re-evaluated to confirm whether the initial flip triggers the flipping of other spins.
+This procedure continues until none of the local energy flips sign for a set magnetic field $H(t)$.
+Only after ensuring that we have reached equilibrium for that $H(t)$, the magnetic field is increased further.
+Here, the equilibration procedure is bypassed in the linear ramping to capture the non-equilibrium nature of the physical quantities.

+The algorithm presented above can be extended when all the spins are in up-configuration, as we linearly decrease the field from $H(0)=H_{0}$ with the rate $R$.
+Therefore, the increasing and decreasing magnetic field leads to the two branches of the magnetization-field graph in Fig. \ref{Hysteresis}.

 In Fig. \ref{Hysteresis}, we show that for a prolonged ramping, the magnetization curve indeed approaches the quasi-static value.
-Note that hysteresis is symmetric to the origin [Fig. \ref{Hysteresis}] and the width of the hysteresis loop reduces with disorder [Fig. \ref{Hysteresis_width}(a)].
+Note that hysteresis is symmetric to the origin [Fig. \ref{Hysteresis}].
 The shift in coercive fields $H_c(R)$, the fields at which the magnetization changes the sign, from the steady-state coercive field $H_c(R=0)$ fulfill a scaling relation with fields rate R: